 Red Velvet Cake Mix Brownies Ingredients

-This red velvet brownies recipe comes together with simple ingredients.
+This easy cake mix brownie recipe comes together with simple ingredients.
 Please refer to the recipe card for the exact quantities.

 Red velvet cake mix.
 Red velvet cheesecake brownies start with a 15.25 oz box of red velvet cake mix.
 I used Duncan Hines.
 Don't follow any directions on the package.

 Melted butter.
 One stick of melted butter helps create a rich, decadent fudgy brownie texture.